Thompson-Robinson leads UCLA to 45-17 win over Bowling Green – KION546

 AP Sports Writer

 Thompson-Robinson completed 32 of 43 passes for 298 yards and two touchdowns along with rushing for 87 yards and two scores.
-The fifth-year senior supplied an early highlight with a career-long 68-yard TD run during the first quarter to tie the game at seven.
+He supplied an early highlight with a career-long 68-yard TD run during the first quarter to tie the game at seven.

-Bowling Green brought a nickel blitz on third-and-3, but the fifth-year senior escaped pressure from Davon Ferguson in the backfield, scrambled right, went down the sideline and then cut across the field, including escaping another diving tackle attempt from a Falcons defender at the BG 34, before going into the end zone.
+Bowling Green brought a nickel blitz on third-and-3, but Thompson-Robinson escaped pressure from Davon Ferguson in the backfield, scrambled right, went down the sideline and then cut across the field, including escaping another diving tackle attempt from a Falcons defender at the BG 34, before going into the end zone.

+“Everybody’s raving about me and my legs.
+So, you know, just being able to get first downs and touchdowns is the ultimate goal,” Thompson-Robinson said.
+“They dropped a lot of dudes into coverage and they are really deep in their zone coverages.
+So just seeing green grass and open space.”

 Charbonnet posted his eighth 100-yard rushing game since transferring from Michigan last year.
 The Bruins rushed for 264 yards, improving to 16-4 when that has happened since Chip Kelly became coach in 2018.